 Good for business

-The region is an important hub for businesses in the food industry.
 Logistically, the Port of Amsterdam offers significant advantages.
-The Port of Amsterdam is a logistics hub and centre of industry, and the Port of IJmuiden/Velsen furthermore is home to heavy industry and offshore operations.
-At the same time, the region is located directly to the north of central Amsterdam, and the city’s diverse portfolio of business services and financial district are just a stone’s throw away.
-In the east of the region, in and around Purmerend, you can find numerous businesses working in construction, tech, sustainable energy, tourism and agriculture.
-The Baanstee-Noord business park on the edge of Purmerend offers fantastic opportunities for new and expanding businesses, including customisable plots and fantastic sustainability indicatives.
+The Port of Amsterdam is a logistics hub and centre of industry, while the Port of IJmuiden/Velsen is home to heavy industry and offshore operations.
+The region is also located directly to the north of central Amsterdam, and the city’s diverse portfolio of business and financial services are just a stone’s throw away.

 To the east in and around Purmerend, you can find numerous businesses working in construction, tech, sustainable energy, tourism and agriculture.
 The Baanstee-Noord business park on the edge of Purmerend offers fantastic opportunities for new and expanding businesses, including customisable plots and fantastic sustainability initiatives.